 Six faculty: Four faculty members from CTE disciplines; one counseling faculty; and one non-CTE faculty appointed by the Academic Senate (one representative of CTE faculty from every CTE Division including Career Education, Business, Early Childhood Education, and Allied Health).

 Two classified professionals appointed by the Classified Professional Liaison Committee (CPLC).
 Two students appointed by the Student Senate.
 Two administrators: Director of Workforce Programs and one at large Administrator appointed by the Superintendent/President.

 The CTE Workforce Specialist serves as a non- voting resource.

-- Cari Torres-Benavides, Assistant Vice President of Instructional Support
+- Cari Torres-Benavides, Assistant Vice President for Instructional Support

 - Katheryn Horton, Director of Workforce